dilan-dio4/easybase-website/react.markdown

 ## Introduction

 Since Easybase launched back in 2018, the platform's integration with React and React Native has grown immensely.
 This piece will serve as a comprehensive walkthrough of how developers can use Easybase to implement [serverless](https://hackernoon.com/what-is-serverless-architecture-what-are-its-pros-and-cons-cc4b804022e9) capabilities such as login authentication and a cloud database.
 These modules are not apart of vanilla React, but by using the `easybase-react` library you can create **scalable**, **production-ready** apps without worrying about security, session cache, and user token administration.
-The package will handle the annoying stuff for you!

 Let's walk through creating an application from scratch with Easybase.
 The example app here will be a product view, with user authentication and a private user database.
 Authenticated users will be able to '⭐' products and view them privately.